What is the visibility like at The Scuba Ranch?

 Do I need to bring my own food/ice?

-We have pre-packaged snacks, bottled drinks, and bagged ice available for purchase.
+We have pre-packaged food/snacks, bottled drinks, and bagged ice available for purchase.
 You are also welcome to bring your own picnic, or cookout.
-Sometimes on Saturdays and Sundays we have outside vendors bringing in hot food items for purchase.
-Their schedules vary.
-Check out the Facebook page for announcements that they will be serving and their hours.
+We also have a microwave available in the Snack Shack.

 Do you have grills available for me to cook out?